Samridhii1212/myquizapp/README.md

 #### Browse Quizzes
 - Quizzes are displayed with quiz titles.
-- Each quiz card shows relevant information,such as the quiz title, No of Questions ,Scores.
+- Each quiz card shows relevant information,such as the quiz title, No of Questions and Scores.

 #### Attempt Quizzes
 - Users can take quizzes in real time, answering multiple-choice questions.